-Tolko’s core values are a foundation for a strong and vibrant workforce that serves to improve the morale and productivity of the company as a whole.
+Our core values at Tolko are a foundation for a strong and vibrant workforce that serves to improve the productivity and morale of the company as a whole.
 Employees who adopt these values as their own help create a healthy, productive, and profitable work environment.
 Twelve employees have been awarded Tolko’s 2019 Values Award for consistently demonstrating Tolko’s values of Safety, Respect, Progressiveness, Integrity, Open Communication, and Profit.

 In April we introduced you to three award recipients: Bill Drebit, Millwright from Soda Creek Division (now retired); Annette Fensom, Payroll Administrator from Heffley Creek Division (now retired); and Roderick Quilty, Area Lead, Rip Line from Meadow Lake Division.
 Now we’re pleased to share with you the stories of another three remarkable employees who live Tolko’s values: Bruce Doroshuk, Rod Massey, and Bryce Pollock.

 Bruce Doroshuk, Head Saw Filer, Armstrong Lumber Division, BC

 Bruce, who is a father of three adult children and a grandparent of one, is an avid sports fan who loves hockey, football, and baseball.
 He also enjoys playing volleyball and wallyball in his spare time.
 During his 37 years with Tolko and 24 years as a saw filer, he has always strived to be fair, honest, and open to other peoples’ ideas.